 Employee Time and Other Costs Saved by the Program

 The time spent during security awareness training sessions is just a small fraction of the time employees inevitably spend redirecting their focus following a successful cyber attack.
 According to Osterman Research, security awareness training dramatically decreases the costs that organizations spend on tasks such as disinfecting workstations and repairing damages in the aftermath of a cyber attack.
 It found that:

 • Small and mid-sized businesses (SMBs) get an ROI of 69 percent.

 • Larger organizations see an ROI of 562 percent.

 As you carefully evaluate the ROI of security awareness, it’s also important to keep in mind that the longer you delay or stay with an ineffective tool, the longer you remain vulnerable.

 Improve Your Security Culture with Arctic Wolf Managed Security Awareness

+Implementing an ongoing security awareness program doesn’t have to be intimidating and running an effective program doesn’t have to take up a lot of your time.
 Arctic Wolf, the leader in security operations, can help your employees become proactive and better prepared in the face of cyberthreats.
 Arctic Wolf® Managed Security Awareness® helps organizations build a strong security culture to help prevent cybersecurity incidents and data breaches.